Cullinane-Software/UPS-Compliance-Workdocs/README.md

-3. Hazmat Storage and Handling (OSHA 1910.106 – Flammable Liquids, OSHA 1910.176 – Handling and Storage of Materials)
+**3. Hazmat Storage and Handling (OSHA 1910.106 – Flammable Liquids, OSHA 1910.176 – Handling and Storage of Materials)**

 • UPS-Specific Duty: Ensure hazardous materials are stored properly, labeled correctly, and that spills are promptly contained.
 Follow specifications for storing flammable liquids.